DavidVargasxyz/davidvargasxyz.github.io/content/booknotes/The Relationship Handbook.md

 Problems now seem so formidable that clients are discouraged.

-3. From this discouraged state of mind, the counselor and clients attempt to solve relationship problems.
-The process is usually painful and unproductive
+2\.
+From this discouraged state of mind, the counselor and clients attempt to solve relationship problems.
+The process is usually painful and unproductive.

 The counselor concludes that the couple needs to put extensive “work” into their relationship.
 He or she then asks if they are willing to make the commitment.
 The couple considers how painful and unproductive their efforts have been and are reluctant to throw “good money after bad.”

-The high mood therapist sees that extracting misunderstandings, misinformation, overreactions, grudges and discouragement from relationships lays a foundation for a fresh start.
-This observation keeps the high mood therapist hopeful and patient
+## The high mood therapist

+Sees that extracting misunderstandings, misinformation, overreactions, grudges and discouragement from relationships lays a foundation for a fresh start.
+This observation keeps the high mood therapist hopeful and patient.

 She doesn’t focus on problems.
-Instead, she explains personality and mood distortions and shows how misinformation damages relationships
+Instead, she explains personality and mood distortions and shows how misinformation damages relationships.

 Once this understanding strikes home, the couple begins to glimpse the same possibilities for their relationship that the therapist sees.
 They see the viability of a fresh start.
-At this point, the couple sees their relationship history as a nightmare from which they are awakening
+At this point, the couple sees their relationship history as a nightmare from which they are awakening.

-A characteristic of very low moods is that every little problem looks like the tip of an iceberg
+A characteristic of very low moods is that every little problem looks like the tip of an iceberg.

-In the ignorance of low moods, they think the “real” Ben and Jennifer have finally surfaced
+In the ignorance of low moods, they think the “real” Ben and Jennifer have finally surfaced.

-Their relationship is punctuated by insecurity, their mood held down by their fearful thoughts
+Their relationship is punctuated by insecurity, their mood held down by their fearful thoughts.

 They bring their problem to a high mood therapist.
 Instead of analyzing their pattern of criticism and withdrawal, she reassures them that they have innocently brought out the worst in each other.
-She shows them that their behaviors have become exaggerated because they have been stuck in a low mood
+She shows them that their behaviors have become exaggerated because they have been stuck in a low mood.

 She explains how moods distort our thinking and perceptions.
 She explains that if they make allowances for them, moods will have no lasting effect on relationships.

 Moods are the constant shifts in perspective built into our experience of life.
 Our thinking and therefore our perceptions of life are a function of mood changes.
-Our thoughts are more optimistic, lighthearted, and wise when we are in a high mood
+Our thoughts are more optimistic, lighthearted, and wise when we are in a high mood.

 This book emphasizes thinking because it is the steering wheel for a happy life and satisfying relationships.
-Thinking is like breathing—we do it continuously from birth to death
+Thinking is like breathing—we do it continuously from birth to death.

-Thinking is like a function that allows every human being to create a personal reality
+Thinking is like a function that allows every human being to create a personal reality.

-Each thought creates a feeling that makes the thought appear real
+Each thought creates a feeling that makes the thought appear real.

 There is no way to enjoy a relationship if our minds are full of painful thoughts.
-We can’t enjoy anything while our minds are analyzing and criticizing
+We can’t enjoy anything while our minds are analyzing and criticizing.

-As our thought processes get healthier, more responsive (less habitual), our relationships improve dramatically
+As our thought processes get healthier, more responsive (less habitual), our relationships improve dramatically.

 What makes people so rigid, so predictable in their thinking?

 Mind-sets, which we also could call thought systems, create unique realities for people in the same way a film creates an image on a movie screen.

 A mind-set predisposes us toward specific feelings and behaviors.

-Mind-sets limit our perceived options and, in that way, cast our lot in life
+Mind-sets limit our perceived options and, in that way, cast our lot in life.

 Often people think of feelings as things to work through or deal with.

-But feelings were meant to be a barometer to help us maintain our emotional equilibrium
+But feelings were meant to be a barometer to help us maintain our emotional equilibrium.

 Feelings provide our moment-to-moment experience of life.
-They tell us the extent to which our perceptions are distorted by our moods and thought systems
+They tell us the extent to which our perceptions are distorted by our moods and thought systems.

 The counselor finds and fans any spark of intimacy that exists between the partners.
-The couple begins to feel closer to each other and more hopeful about the relationship
+The couple begins to feel closer to each other and more hopeful about the relationship.

-The counselor describes how insecurity distorts behavior in relationships
+The counselor describes how insecurity distorts behavior in relationships.

 He or she suggests that the relationship is not in as bad shape as it seems.
 The clients begin to see the spiral of emotional reactions that destroyed the closeness they want.
-They begin to see innocence in themselves and each other
+They begin to see innocence in themselves and each other.

 The counselor demonstrates that maintaining a sense of well-being is all it takes to make the relationship enjoyable and easy.